mongodb/specifications/source/sessions/driver-sessions.rst

 =====================

-All ``MongoDatabase`` methods that talk to the server MUST send a session ID with the command when connected to a deployment that supports sessions so that the server can associate the operation with a session ID.
+All ``MongoDatabase`` methods that talk to the server MUST send a session ID with the command so that the server can associate the operation with a session ID.

 New database methods that take an explicit session
 --------------------------------------------------